Skip to contents

 ## "brier_score", and "time_dep_auc"

-The above output shows that we have a Trio with a dataset, metrics, and auxiliary data.
-The dataset contains 137 rows and 9 columns, and the metrics and auxiliary data are already populated and printed.
+The above output shows that we have a Trio with a dataset, metrics, and supporting evidence.
+The dataset contains 137 rows and 9 columns, and the metrics and supporting evidence are already populated and printed.

 This Trio is ready for use in survival prediction evaluation.